Four reasons why your business needs social media

 Your audience is typically right there before your very eyes – even more so during the current climate.
 And they’re often looking at you to provide real-time advice and of-the-moment support.

 A valuable interaction could transform a prospect into a customer for life, simply because you’ve helped to answer a burning question.
 Other individuals might need a few touchpoints before they head into purchasing territory.

 However, never underestimate positive word of mouth because – if you’re providing a strong customer experience online and engaging with recipients throughout – that trusted digital voice could prove to be vital for future conversions to take place.

-Don’t be afraid to be responsive, but also be very mindful of your organisation’s tone of voice and the type of discussion you’re getting involved with.
+Don’t be afraid to be responsive, but also be very mindful of your organisation’s tone of voice and the type of discussion you’re getting involved in.

-As online statistics go through the roof – following a mass move to working from home – an organisation should be strategically capitalising on the vast uplift in social media users.
+As online statistics go through the roof – following a mass adoption of hybrid working models – an organisation should be strategically capitalising on the vast uplift in social media users.

 That doesn’t mean businesses must now ‘spam’ their profiles with post after post.
 Instead, pick the right moments via your social analysis and delve further into the detail to figure out what your audience reacts positively – and negatively – to.

-And when content works, it has the power to increase organic traffic, enhance lead generation opportunities and boost bottom line impact.
-For tips on how to analyse your digital comms, read our recent blog here.
+And when content works, it has the power to increase organic traffic, enhance lead-generation opportunities, and boost bottom-line impact.
+For tips on how to analyse your digital comms, read our our recent blog here.

-Whether you’re a sheet metal firm discussing the development of automated machinery, a construction firm providing retail expertise on the future of the high street or you know your edge from your core computing, it’s also vital to know what your industry is saying.
+Whether you’re a plastic recycler helping firms to make their operations more circular, a construction firm providing retail expertise on the future of the high street, or you know your edge from your core computing, it’s also vital to know what your industry is saying.

 For budding ‘go-to’ spokespeople, an easy place to start generating ideas for comment opportunities is via a simple keyword search on social media platforms.
 These can reveal the trending topics and show what your audience is reacting to – in real-time.